Court approves Tupperware's sale to lenders, paving way for brand's exit from bankruptcy

-NEW YORK (AP) — A U.S. bankruptcy judge approved a sale of Tupperware Brands on Tuesday, paving the way for the iconic food-shortage company to soon exit Chapter 11 protection and continue offering its products while undergoing a hoped-for revitalization.
+NEW YORK (AP) — A U.S. bankruptcy judge approved a sale of Tupperware Brands on Tuesday, paving the way for the iconic food storage company to soon exit Chapter 11 protection and continue offering its products while undergoing a hoped-for revitalization.

 The sale given the court’s green light in Delaware still is subject to closing conditions.
 Under terms of the deal, a group of lenders is buying Tupperware’s brand name and various operating assets for $23.5 million in cash and more than $63 million in debt relief.

-Note: This story was first published on Oct.
-29, 2024.
-It was updated on Oct.
-30, 2024 to correct that Tupperware is a food storage company, not a food shortage company.